neuschaefer/reform-handbook/src/source/development.rst

 i.MX8MQ: GPU
 ------------

-The embedded GPU in i.MX8MQ is Vivante GC7000L.
+The embedded GPU in i.MX8MQ is a Vivante GC7000L.
 It can theoretically support OpenGL ES 3.1, but the open-source Etnaviv drivers (included in the Mesa project) don't support this level at the time of writing.
 The safest target for 3D graphics is OpenGL ES 2.0.
 Desktop OpenGL 2.1 API support is good, too.
 There is no support for Vulkan nor OpenCL yet.

 If you want to make sure your 3D application or game works well, target: